-Biodegradable plastics: are made from petrochemicals, but have been made so they break down easier than traditional plastic.
-When items are exposed to moisture and air it allows them to breakdown faster and easier.
+Made from petrochemicals, but have been made so they break down easier than traditional plastic.
+When items are exposed to moisture and air it allows them to break down faster and easier.

-Home composting: includes a mixture of organic waste being food scraps, vegetable peels, garden clippings, leaves and manure combined in a bin or confined space to create an environment for controlled biological decomposition as a result of the action of aerobic bacteria, fungi, and other organisms.
+Includes a mixture of organic waste food scraps, vegetable peels, garden clippings, leaves, and manure combined in a bin or confined space to create an environment for controlled biological decomposition as a result of the action of aerobic bacteria, fungi, and other organisms.

 Now that you know some common sustainable terms, let’s learn about resins and how you and your family can take advantage of composting and sustainable living.

-In our domestic and commercial products they are all biodegradable products manufactured using renewable resources and plant based thermoplastic corn starch resins.
+Our domestic and commercial products are all biodegradable products manufactured using renewable resources and plant-based thermoplastic corn starch resins.

 Corn resins have many positive attributes including: